viniciusrvieira/web_notepad/README.md

 ## Web Notepad

-This application was made with the purpose to study Front-End and Back-End, focusing on API.
+This application was made with the purpose to study Front-End, focusing on ReactJS.

 ### Technologies